Rutgers-CSL/Scarlet-Navigator/README.md

 - **Drag and Drop**

   - Intuitively move your courses around like it's no big deal.
 From a list of over thousands of Rutgers University courses, drag them into your schedule.
-Don’t see a course?
+Don't see a course?
 No problem!
 You have the option to create courses yourself.

 - **Customizable Degree/Program Tracker**

   - So many cores and requirements to track.
 Pre-med.
 Pre-pt.
 Pre-dental.
 Computer Science.
 How about you create them yourself?
 Or… you can choose from a small list of already-made tracks.

+- **Program Fulfillment Tracker**

+  - Track your progress towards completing various study programs with an interactive visual dashboard.
+See which requirements you've satisfied, which ones are in progress, and exactly which courses are contributing to each requirement.
+Each program's requirements are collapsible for easy navigation.

 - **GPA Calculator & Credit Calculator**

-  - See if you’d be on track to completing your graduation with the GPA that you want.
-Add in your current grades or grades that you predict you’ll receive in the future
+  - See if you'd be on track to completing your graduation with the GPA that you want.
+Add in your current grades or grades that you predict you'll receive in the future

 - **Add in Helpful Notes**